bricknpc/eloquent-ui/docs/docs/components/inputs/currency.md

 }
 ```

-The `CurrencyInput` has the following public properties that can be accessed:
+The `Currency` has the following public properties that can be accessed:

 | Property         | Type           | Description                                        |
 |------------------|----------------|----------------------------------------------------|